-‘Young And The Restless’ Spoilers: Jordan Exposes Hilary, Marah Dumps Devon & Scott And Abby Target Victoria
+‘Young And The Restless’ Spoilers: Jordan Exposes Hilary, Marah Dumps Devon, & Scott And Abby Target Victoria

 According to Soap Central, Hilary’s birth name is Ann Turner, so it’s likely that Jordan will go that route.
 He could add some juicy tidbits on some of the shady schemes Hilary has pulled over the years.
 Young and the Restless spoilers suggest she will come out of this okay, but Jordan will get her attention.

-Young and the Restless spoilers state that Abby Newman (Melissa Ordway) will decide that her sister, Victoria’s (Amelia Heinle) reign on top has to come to an end.
+Young and the Restless spoilers state that Abby Newman (Melissa Ordway) will decide that her sister Victoria’s (Amelia Heinle) reign on top has to come to an end.
 She will instruct Victoria not to get too comfortable in the COO chair because it won’t be long until she screws up at Newman Enterprises and their dad tosses her out.

 Abby and Scott Grainger (Daniel Hall) chat about Victoria, and she mentions that she needs help to bring Victoria down a few notches.
 Young and the Restless spoilers state that Scott agrees to help her.